-For this, the first week of August, LHC will be taken over by a guest blogger – my mom.
-Ann Stone is an expert in tax and financial accounting (with over 30 years of experience) and has helpfully agreed to share some of her knowledge with you…my future legally married couples.
+For this, the first week of August, KMT will be taken over by a guest blogger – my mom.
+Ann Stone is an expert in tax and financial accounting (with over 30 years of experience) and has helpfully agreed to share some of her knowledge with you… my future legally married couples.

 You are planning on getting married but how will the date you set affect your tax filing when April 15 rolls around?

 The day you are married rolls back you're filing status to January 1 of that year.
 What in heavens name does that mean?

 Well, in IRS terms, you have been married the entire year even if the happy day falls on December 31.
 This would seem like no big deal but remember if your folks have been taking you as a dependent – you are no longer their dependent, even if they supported you all year.

 Once you are married, remember that they cannot take an education credit for you even if they have paid all of your fees for the year.
 This could be a crunch to them so be sure you remind them in advance.

 They aren't just losing a child . . . they are losing a dependent and a tax credit, as well.
 Ouch!